 To the south, the River Esk cuts through the tufty grass of the Great Moss.
 To the west is the rocky face of Scafell and the green fields of Wasdale Valley.

-To the north is the imposing peak of Great Gable and to the east is the triangular summit of Bow Fell and much of the rest of the Lake District.
+To the north is the imposing peak of Great Gable.
+To the east is the triangular summit of Bow Fell and much of the rest of the Lake District.

 The summit itself is relatively featureless; a mass of grey, rocky boulders with paths heading off in every direction.
 Even on a clear day, it can be easy to lose your bearings, but on a cloudy day, it can be very disorientating.